-The breakthrough film of American filmmaker Tobe Hooper (1943), “The Texas Chain Saw Massacre” (1974), was an independent and groundbreaking thriller, and it turned out to become one of the most successful and influential horror films ever made.
+The breakthrough film of American filmmaker Tobe Hooper (b.
+1943), “The Texas Chain Saw Massacre” (1974), was an independent and groundbreaking thriller, and it turned out to become one of the most successful and influential horror films ever made.
 No more Christopher Lee coming out of a coffin: new rules were applied in the storytelling.
 Although not everybody’s favorite genre or favorite film, it did become a landmark in Tobe Hooper’s career.
-In later years, he made a most successful TV movie “Salem’s Lot” (1979) and high-profile blockbusters such as “Poltergeist” 1982), written and produced by Steven Spielberg, “Lifeforce” (1985), “Invaders from Mars” (1986, remake of the 1953 film classic) and the sequel “The Texas Chain Saw Massacre 2” (1986).
+In later years, he made a most successful TV movie “Salem’s Lot” (1979) and high-profile blockbusters such as “Poltergeist” 1982), written and produced by Steven Spielberg, “Lifeforce” (1985), “Invaders From Mars” (1986, remake of the 1953 film classic) and the sequel “The Texas Chain Saw Massacre 2” (1986).

 Mr. Hooper visited Belgium in March 2015, invited as the guest of honor by the Brussels Offscreen Film Festival, an event which tends to focus on independent filmmakers, classic cult films and lesser known film genres, and which is organized in collaboration with the Brussels Cinematek and Bozar (The Centre for Fine Arts, overlooking the city and yet buried underground).